uptane/uptane-standard/uptane-standard.md

 #### Send latest time to Secondaries {#send_time_primary}

-Unless the Secondary ECU has its own way of verifying the time or does not have the capacity to verify a time message, the Primary is CONDITIONALLY REQUIRED to send the time to each ECU.
-The Secondary will verify the time message, then overwrite its current time with the received time.
+The Primary SHALL send the time to each ECU.
+The Secondary SHALL verify the time message, then overwrite its current time with the received time.

 #### Send metadata to Secondaries {#send_metadata_primary}